wearwolf/FloppyImageRectifier/Docs/Encoding.md

 ### SCP Footer updates

 The modification time in the footer is also updated to indicate that the file has been changed.
-This also requires updating the checksum because it covers the footer (It doesn't cover the header so the disk type and flag changes don't impact the checksum)
+This requires updating the checksum because it covers the footer (It doesn't cover the header so the disk type and flag changes don't impact the checksum)

 The checksum is simply an addition of all the bytes in the file beyond the header so to update the checksum the bytes from the original